cschladetsch/go-cpp/Readme.md

 This is all a WIP made for educational purposes at the moment.
 See my [YoutTube Channel](https://www.youtube.com/sp4m) for details.

 ## Install Build and Run
 Use CMake.
-The `./b` script will build the app, the `./r` script will build and run the app.
+The `./b` script will build the app, the `./r` script will build and run the app if the build worked.

 ## Usage
 * `go` - show all repos
 * `go n` - go to repo number *n*

 ## TODO
+- [x] Port to Windows (git-bash).
 - [ ] Add colorised output
 - [ ] Add .enter and .leave scripts
 - [ ] Add persistence of location within a repo, so when you switch back to it, you do not always start at the root of the repo.